MaayanLab/Workshop.io/pages/Instruction.md

 ### Manage Collection

-When you click the collection, you can copy the collection link to share, download the collection, or download metadata in JSON format.
+Click the collection to copy the collection link to share, download the collection, or download metadata in JSON format.
 ![img](./assets/images/lyme/collection_4.png)

-You can select the file and able to use the following functionalities
+Select the file and able to using the following functionalities.
 ![img](./assets/images/lyme/collection_5.png)

 - View Details